Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 6-4 record against the spread while finishing 6-4 overall over its past 10 contests.
+- Miami has a 5-5 record against the spread while going 5-5 overall over its last 10 games.

-- Five of the Heat's past 10 contests have gone over the total.
+- The Heat have hit the over in four of their past 10 games.

-- The Heat's 109.5 points per game are only three fewer points than the 112.5 the Nuggets allow to opponents.
+- The Heat score only three fewer points per game (109.5) than the Nuggets allow their opponents to score (112.5).

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.